-Still, as RCMP Inspector Gordon Drayton puts it: "Do even the janitors know they are not supposed to be paying a bribe to foreign officials?"
+Still, as an RCMP Inspector puts it: "Do even the janitors know they are not supposed to be paying a bribe to foreign officials?"
 If he is investigating whether the corruption is a systemic problem or if it's caused by a rogue employee, he can get a good sense of the strength of a company's anti-corruption program by interviewing employees about their knowledge of the program and compliance measures.

 What if you're working in a country where special administrative or so-called "facilitation" fees are almost a way of life?
-When are such fees considered bribery?
 And can a company realistically compete in these regimes without playing by the same rules?